modflowpy/pymake/README.md

   -cc CC                C/C++ compiler to use.
 A version suffix, for example gcc-13, can be
                         included.
-Valid compilers are gcc, clang, clang++, icc, icl, mpiicc, g++, cl, and none. (default is gcc) -ar {ia32,ia32_intel64,intel64}, --arch {ia32,ia32_intel64,intel64}
+Valid compilers are gcc, clang, clang++, icc, icl, mpiicc, g++, cl, and none. (default is gcc) -mc, --makeclean      Clean temporary object, module, and source files when done. (default is False)
-                        Architecture to use for Intel and Microsoft compilers on Windows. (default is intel64)
-  -mc, --makeclean      Clean temporary object, module, and source files when done. (default is
-                        False)
-  -dbl, --double        Force double precision. (default is False) -dbg, --debug         Create debug version. (default is False) -e, --expedite        Only compile out of date source files.
-Clean must not have been used on
-                        previous build. (default is False) -dr, --dryrun         Do not actually compile.
-Files will be deleted, if --makeclean is used.
-                        Does not work yet for ifort. (default is False) -sd, --subdirs        Include source files in srcdir subdirectories. (default is None) -ff FFLAGS, --fflags FFLAGS
+  -dbl, --double        Force double precision. (default is False) -dbg, --debug         Create debug version. (default is False) -sd, --subdirs        Include source files in srcdir subdirectories. (default is None) -ff FFLAGS, --fflags FFLAGS
                         Additional Fortran compiler flags.
 Fortran compiler flags should be